maxz1985/docs/Writerside/topics/cbl-mariner-install.md

 ## Insert public key into authorized_keys (ssh)

 * copy public key into `authorized_keys` in `~/.ssh` directory on mariner (`sudo vi ~/.ssh/authorized_keys`)
-* log off ssh session and log in again, it should NOT ask for password
+* log off ssh session and log in again, it should NOT ask for a password

 ## Set static IP address